-Once you file for due process, your request will stay at the Office of Special Education Policy and Dispute Resolution for 30 days.
+Once you file for due process, your request will stay at the Office of Special Education for 30 days.
 If you do not resolve your matter within those 30 days, your due process request will be sent to the Office of Administrative Law and a hearing will be scheduled with an administrative law judge.
 The first court date will be a pre-hearing settlement conference.
 These conferences are held on Thursdays.
 A judge will be present at the conference to help you and the school district come to an agreement, but the judge will not be making a decision on your case.
 If you do not come to an agreement with the school district, your case will be scheduled for another pre-hearing conference and then a hearing date.
 The hearing is where you will have the opportunity to present witnesses and evidence and question the school district’s witnesses.

 What happens if I need to have the hearing in less than 30 days?